 Writing a will

-You can write your will yourself, but we strongly recommend you seek professional legal advice, particularly if your will isn't straightforward.
-The GOV.UK website has information about making a will.
+You can write your Will yourself, but we strongly recommend you seek professional legal advice, particularly if your Will isn't straightforward.
+The GOV.UK website has information about making a Will.

-If you would like to update your will, you need to make an official alteration called a codicil, or make a new will.
-Again, the GOV.UK website has information about updating your will.
+If you would like to update your Will, you need to make an official alteration called a codicil or make a new Will.
+Again, the GOV.UK website has information about updating your Will.

-We cannot recommend a particular solicitor to make your will, but we suggest you contact the Law Society, who can provide details of solicitors in your area, including those who specialise in wills.
+We cannot recommend a particular solicitor to make your Will, but we suggest you contact The Law Society, who can provide details of solicitors in your area, including those who specialise in Wills.

-There are several different kinds of gifts you can leave in your will.
+There are several different kinds of gifts you can leave in your Will.
 The most common are described below:

-- Leave a share of your estate - You may wish to leave to the RCPCH all or a share of what remains of your estate after all debts, taxes and specific legacies have been paid.
+You may wish to leave to the RCPCH all or a share of what remains of your estate after all debts, taxes and specific legacies have been paid.
 This type of gift is known as a residuary legacy.
 It is easy to add to a will and does not affect gifts you have left to family and friends.

 You may wish to leave us a stated sum of money.
 This is known as a pecuniary bequest.

-- Leave a specific item of value - You may wish to leave us a particular item (known as a specific bequest), which can be sold to support the RCPCH’s aims.
+You may wish to leave us a particular item (known as a specific bequest), which can be sold to support the RCPCH’s aims.
 It could be property or an item of value such as an antique or a piece of jewellery.

-- Donations in memory - You may wish to specify that if friends/relatives make a donation in your memory that it should be to the Royal College of Paediatrics and Child Health
+You may wish to specify that if friends/relatives make a donation in your memory that it should be to the Royal College of Paediatrics and Child Health.

-Telling us of your intentions
+Telling us your intentions

 However, if you do decide to let us know, we can thank you for your kind intentions and, should you wish, keep you updated about the important work of the College.
 This is not binding in any way, and you can change your mind at any point.

-We also recommend you discuss your intentions about your will with your loved ones, as this will help ensure your final wishes are realised.
+We also recommend you discuss your intentions about your Will with your loved ones, as this will help ensure your final wishes are realised.